Taaitaaiger/jlrs/README.md

 The Julia C API is unstable and there are minor incompatibilities between different versions of Julia.
 To ensure the correct bindings are used for a particular version of Julia you must enable a version feature.
-The following version features currently exist:
+The following version features are currently supported:

 - `julia-1-10`
 - `julia-1-11`

 Exactly one version feature must be enabled.
 Otherwise, jlrs will fail to compile.